pokt-network/poktroll-docker-compose-example/debian_cheatsheet.md

   $(. /etc/os-release && echo "$VERSION_CODENAME") stable" | \
   sudo tee /etc/apt/sources.list.d/docker.list > /dev/null
 sudo apt-get update

+# Check if UFW is installed and add rules if it is
+if command -v ufw > /dev/null 2>&1; then
+    sudo ufw allow from 172.16.0.0/12
+    sudo ufw allow from 192.168.0.0/16
+    echo "UFW rules added for Docker networks" else
+    echo "UFW is not installed, skipping firewall configuration" fi
 ```

 And then install docker: